Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 The general rule is that having faster-twitch muscles within the lower part of the body enhances running speed.
 In contrast, having slower twitch muscle fibers in the upper part of the body enhances endurance.

 This can be seen by examining a sprint athlete like Usain Bolt, who has fast-twitch muscles throughout his legs and torso.
-On the other hand, an endurance athlete like Kenenisa Bekele, who has slow-twitch muscle fibers in his thighs, would have to work harder for longer periods before he could run as fast.
+On the other hand, an endurance athlete like Kenenisa Bekele, who has slow-twitch muscle fibers in his thighs, would have to work harder for longer periods before running as fast.

 Furthermore, it is possible to improve on someone else’s natural ability.
 For example, if you were born with very long arms or legs, you could train yourself to become much stronger and faster by exercising those areas.